eabz/evm-indexer/README.md

 This indexer is specifically created to parse known data for EVM compatible chains.

-It stores all the blockchain primitives (blocks, trnasactions, receipts, logs) and some other useful information (contracts created, tokens data, dex trades, erc20 transfers, erc721 transfers, erc1155 transfers)
+It stores all the blockchain primitives (blocks, transactions, receipts, logs, traces) and some other useful information (contracts, dex trades, erc20 transfers, erc721 transfers, erc1155 transfers)

 ## Requirements